maojanlin/gAIRRsuite/README.md

 - The database materials are updated to the latest (by 2025/11/02) IMGT/GENE-DB.
 - Single-end read input is allowed in this version
+- Option to use the novel alleles called from HPRC year 1 release assembles by gAIRR-annotate

 ## Prerequisite programs: